projectfong/docs/README.md

 A successful validation should demonstrate that the intended system behavior works rather than only confirming that configuration syntax was accepted.

-Next Step: Complete all documented validation procedures before treating an implementation as operational.

 ---

 ## Troubleshooting Documentation